Usio, Inc. (USIO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2000s Expansion into Card Processing Diversified payment offerings beyond ACH to include credit and debit card processing, broadening market appeal.
+2000s Expansion into Card Processing Diversified payment offerings beyond the initial Automated Clearing House (ACH) focus to include credit and debit card processing.

-2019 Rebranded to Usio, Inc. Signaled a strategic shift towards integrated payment solutions and a broader fintech platform vision beyond legacy processing.
+2019 Rebranded to Usio, Inc. Signaled a strategic shift toward a unified, integrated payment platform vision, moving past the legacy processing name.

 Usio, Inc. (USIO) Ownership Structure